mwittig/pimatic-milight-reloaded/README.md

 * toggle {device}
 * dim {device} to {value}, where {Value} is the percentage of brightness (0-100)
 * milight set color {device} to {value}
+* milight set blink {device} [ count {times} [ delay {milliseconds} ]]

+The optional `count` parameter for for the blink action is used to specify how often the command shall be executed within a value range from 1 to 10.
+The optional `delay` parameter specifies the time in milliseconds between repetitions ranging within a value range from 0 to 10000.
+Invalid values will be silently transformed to the closest valid value.

 #### MilightWWCWZone